-Important to note is that for the annual energy matching strategies (annual energy matching and local annual energy matching), the customer load profile is inconsequential - the only metric that matters is total annual load.
+It is important to note that for the annual energy matching strategies (annual energy matching and local annual energy matching), the customer load profile is inconsequential - the only metric that matters is total annual load.
 For the hourly energy matching strategy, the load profile is relevant because the customer must match their load with clean energy generation every hour.
 For the carbon matching strategy, the load profile is relevant because LMER varies temporally, so load in one hour may have a different carbon footprint than load in another hour.